 This cake would be good to carry along to a cookout, too…if you make it out of your house without sampling it.
 Although, if you were to show up with a slice or two missing, I highly doubt anybody would blame you.
 Pound cake always reminds me of my grandma because she is the Pound Cake Queen in our family.
 She has it down to a science and I learned so much from her.
 One of these days, I’ll introduce y’all to her classic version of this Southern staple.
 For now, I’m enjoying this pineapple pound cake and imagining the blast of my air conditioner is a cool breeze on the shores of a Hawaiian resort. 🙂

 Speaking of resorts, I do have some tropical travel planned for this fall and would love your recommendations for things to see, eat, and do in Belize!
 If you have ever been (or just want to talk more about this cake) let me know in the comments below.
+Also, here are a couple more pineapple recipes you should try: pineapple upside down RUM cake & two-ingredient pineapple nice cream.
 I wish y’all a safe and restful holiday weekend.
 Thanks for reading!

 Classic, buttery Southern pound cake with golden pineapple baked inside is topped with sweetened crushed pineapple!

 - 1 10-ounce can crushed pineapple reserve juice

 - 1 pound butter softened to room temperature

 - 1 teaspoon almond extract

 - 3/4 cup milk I use unsweetened almond